 Our window and insulation rebates concluded on April 30, 2020.
-Qualifying projects must have documentation to show they were completed on or before this date, and the rebate form must be submitted within 90 days of project completion.
 While rebates are no longer available, there’s still great benefit in improving your home’s energy performance through window and insulation upgrades!

 Windows typically account for a significant portion of your home’s exterior wall area and are a critical point of heat loss or gain in your home.
 Upgrading your windows to high-performance, energy-efficient models will improve the comfort of your home, as well as lower your energy bills.
 Replacing old windows with ENERGY STAR certified windows can reduce an average home’s energy bill by 12% according to the US Department of Energy.
 Learn more about the benefits of installing ENERGY STAR windows and doors.

 Insulation is an extremely effective way to reduce your heating costs and improve the comfort of your home.
 Insulation works by slowing the loss of heat from your home by providing a layer between your house and the outside air.
 This layer is measured by R-values, which is a measure of heat resistance.
 The higher the R-value, the better.
 The benefit of adding insulation depends on how much insulation the different areas of your home currently have, and how much you add.
 Air-sealing a home prior to adding insulation provides significant added benefit.
 To learn more about the process and benefits of air sealing and insulating your home, check out this information developed by the ENERGY STAR program.

 Start by assessing your home’s current energy use